thakkarV/SystemsPrograming/a4/README.md

 4. Preemption for user space threading

 ## What is not working
 Multi threaded part sometimes works and sometimes does not.
+This only happend on some compsuters.
 The issues are mainly regarding the signal handling.
 Sometimes the handler is registered succesfully, but other times, it neither causes a perror to trigger, nor does it catch the SIGALRM.
 I have not been able to figure out why this happens.
 Preemption seems to be working when it does.

 As a result of this issue, sometimes ./matmul_t needs to be just re-run (without even recompiling) once or twice before it outputs the matrix, rather than just "Alarm Clock".
-What I think the issue is that sometimes the next sigalarm gets called not during a thread, but at some other point, like schedule or context swap, which causes this behaviour.
 I have increased the alarm time up to 50000 microseconds for now, and that seems to make it work consistently.

+Update: This is not a problme on the CSA VMs for some reason, only on the Eng-Grid, which also run Cent-OS.